happz/ducky-legacy/docs/hardware.rst

 Memory model
 ^^^^^^^^^^^^

- - the full addressable memory is 16MB
+ - the full addressable memory is 4 GB, but it is quite unrealistic expectation.
+I usually stick to 24-bits for addresses, which leads to 16MB of main memory
- - each program has its own code and data segment
-   - they are isolated from each other - CS/DS registers are protected in user mode
-   - each segment can be addressed by unsigned 16-bit address, therefore 256 different segments available
-   - however, it is technicaly possible to use one segment for more than one binary, this feature is not yet supported
  - memory is organized into pages of 256 bytes
    - each page can be restricted for read, write and execute operations